ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

     cat test test2.txt > test3.txt

-Here we see a new thing, ***>***.
+Here we see a new thing ***>***.
 This means that the output of the command on the left (before the > ) is written in the file whoes name is given on the right: to re-direct the output of the command before it into a file.
 Otherwise, the output, by default, is to be the standard output (on screen).